New bounds on adaptive quantum metrology under Markovian noise: Hamiltonian parameter estimation

 It is clear that, for some systems, the bound in Eq.~\eqref{eqlim1} cannot be saturated, for large enough $\F$.
 For example, consider a single spin with time-independent $H'$ and Lindblad operators $L_1 \propto \sigma_x$, $L_2 \propto \sigma_y$, $L_3 \propto \sigma_z$.
 Then, as we take $\F = \tr(\rho \L^2)$ large, one or more of the $[L_j, \L]\sqrt{\rho}$ becomes arbitrarily large, while $2A_j\sqrt{\rho}$ remains bounded for the optimal choice of $\beta_j, \gamma_{jk}$ in Eq.~\eqref{eqlim1}, which sets $G = 0$.
 Therefore, we cannot saturate Eq.~\eqref{eqlim1} in this case---indeed, we obtain large and negative $\dot \F$ for large enough $\F$.

 To avoid this issue, the information corresponding to large $\F$ needs to be stored somewhere that is not affected by the Lindblad terms.
-If we split our system into a probe system, along with noiseless ancillae, then the information can simply live in the ancillae degrees of freedom.
-A natural question is then whether, for a fixed probe system with given $H'$ and $L_j$, one can always find an ancilla-assisted scheme which saturates our growth rate bound.
+If we split our system into a probe system, along with noiseless ancillae, then the information can simply live in the ancilla degrees of freedom.
+A natural question is then whether, for a fixed probe system with given $H'$ and $L_j$, one can always find an ancilla-assisted scheme that saturates our growth rate bound.
 In some situations, we can exhibit specific detection schemes which do so (as in Section~\ref{secqho}).
-We leave the question of whether, for arbitrary $H'$ and $L_j$, one can always find an extended system with $\rho$ and $\L$ saturating Eq.~\eqref{eqlim1} to future work.
+We leave the question of whether, for arbitrary $H'$ and $L_j$, one can find an extended system (i.e., probe and ancillae) with $\rho$ and $\L$ saturating Eq.~\eqref{eqlim1} for any $\F$, to future work.\footnote{This would be a stronger statement than those proved in e.g., \cite{preskill,10.1103/PhysRevResearch.2.013235}, which showed that, in the limit of large $\F$, it is possible to find an extended system which is asymptotically close to saturating the bound.}